karakum-team/karakum/docs/blogposts/Representation.md

 in `MyInterface`".
 Of course, it is impossible to declare exactly the same in Kotlin, but what we can do with it?
 TypeScript compiler has a special Type Checker API that can extract type information from an AST node.
-Also, Type Checker can build AST node from any type that was constructed during type checking.
+Also, Type Checker can build AST node from any type that was found during type checking.
 So we can extract a type from `MyInterface["myField"]`, than we can construct AST and convert it to Kotlin using existing Karakum plugins.
 As a result, we will have something like this after conversion: